Iran Finally Sets Conditions to End War with US and Israel, Lists Demands

 • Tensions are now spilling into sport, with Iran threatening to withdraw from the 2026 FIFA World Cup hosted in North America

-The Iranian President, Masoud Pezeshkian, has outlined three conditions his country requires to end the ongoing war with the United States and Israel.
+The Iranian president, Masoud Pezeshkian, has outlined three conditions his country requires to end the ongoing war with the United States and Israel.

-Writing on X on Wednesday, Mr Pezeshkian revealed that one of the conditions is the “payment of reparations” by the US for the damage inflicted on Iran.
-He said these demands were shared during meetings with the leaders of Russia and Pakistan, both of whom condemned the US and Israel for starting the conflict.
+He said these demands were shared during meetings with the leaders of Russia and Pakistan, who both condemned the US and Israel for starting the conflict.

 Source: Getty Images

-Retaliatory strikes and heavy losses
+US/Israel-Iran war: Retaliatory strikes and heavy losses

 Read also